noirbizarre/django.js/doc/djangojs.rst

 Reverse URLs
 ------------

-The Django.js library expose reverse URLs to javascript.
+The Django.js library expose reverse urls to javascript.
 You can call the ``Django.url()`` method with:

 - an url name without arguments